 There aren’t many things from my youth that I truly miss, but one of the members of that elite group is the space combat flight simulator game.
 Once quite common, they are all but unknown today, and that’s a shame.
-For me, personally, my regret at the genre’s passing is about much more than the fact that I’ll never get to play Freespace 3.
-(Though that is also a source of nigh-overwhelming anguish, obviously.)
-My own first encounter with the genre was one of the things that really expanded my ideas of what a video game could be.
+For me, personally, my regret at the genre’s passing is about much more than the… Continue reading Memories of Wing Commander

 I had the bad timing to become a console RPG fan at the dawn of the 1990s.
 This was originally due to a promotional gimmick run by Nintendo Power magazine in which they gave away a free copy of the game Dragon Warrior to new subscribers.
-My friends were bored to tears by it, but for me- a kid with extremely poor hand-eye coordination and an affinity for planning, strategy, and numbers- it was ideal.
+My friends were bored to tears by it, but… Continue reading RPGs I didn’t get to play: The 8-bit years

 Bioware recently put out a new trailer for Mass Effect 3, entitled “Take Earth Back.”
 I quite liked it, and it’s a nice example of how a trailer like this can be effective that’s worth taking a closer look at.

 I’m not typically a fan of online multiplayer modes in games.
 I’m not suited for it; I’m generally not very competitive, not very social, and I just find a well-designed single player scenario much more enjoyable than the frantic chaos of the typical online deathmatch.
-I’m also, at least where he genres that dominate that sort of gameplay, such as first-person shooters and fighting games, are concerned- just not that good, and I’m not particularly interested in spending time being stomped into dust over and over again by opponents I have no chance against.
+I’m also, at least where he genres that dominate that… Continue reading Mass Effect 3: Multiplayer that actually interests me

 Final Fantasy XIII -2 from Square Enix is coming out at the end of this month, continuing the story of Lightning and the other characters from Final Fantasy XIII and the world they inhabit.
 And I’m genuinely saddened to realize that I don’t really care.
 It’s a strange feeling.